P-p-H-d/mlib/README.md

 or STRING_FAILURE otherwise.

 ##### size\_t string\_search\_str (const string\_t v, char str[] [, size\_t start])

-Search for the array of char 'str' in the string from the offset 'start'.
-'start' shall be within the valid ranges of offset of the string.
-'start' is an optional argument.
-If it is not present, the default value 0 is used instead.
-This doesn't work if the function is used as function pointer.
-Return the offset of the string where the array of char is first found, or STRING_FAILURE otherwise.

 ##### size\_t string\_search (const string\_t v, string\_t str [, size\_t start])

 Search for the string 'str' in the string from the offset 'start'.